patrykkurzeja91/kodilla-course-tasks/README.md

-Different tasks from Kodilla course
+Different tasks from Kodilla course.